BotTech/terraform-aws-codebuild-gitlab-webhook/README.md

 * `GIT_COMMIT`
 * `GIT_URL`

-You should use these environment variables in your buildspec file to checkout the GitLab repository.
+You can use these environment variables in your buildspec file to checkout the GitLab repository.
 For example:

 ```
 git clone --branch "${GIT_BRANCH}" --no-checkout "${GIT_URL/:\/\//://oauth2:${GITLAB_TOKEN}@}"
 git checkout "${GIT_COMMIT}"
 ```

+> ⚠️ For added security you should not use the `GIT_URL` environment variable and hard code it instead.
+If an attacker
+> is able to make a request to trigger a build then they could inject malicious code into your build.

 ### Secrets